-This inter-graduate group program provides Ph.D. students with training in the area of biotechnology and includes exposure to bioethics, the business and legal aspects of biotechnology, and a 3-6-month internship at a biotechnology company or research laboratory in another college or national laboratory.
-For more information, refer to the DEB website https://deb.ucdavis.edu/
+This inter-graduate group program provides PhD students with training in biotechnology and includes exposure to bioethics, the business and legal aspects of biotechnology, and a 3-6-month internship at a biotechnology company or research laboratory in another college or national laboratory.
+For more information, refer to the DEB website https://deb.ucdavis.edu/.